willardf/Hazel-Networking/README.md

    * You *should not* recycle messages after NewConnection events.
    * You *should not* recycle messages after Disconnect events.
    * You *should* recycle messages after DataReceived events.
- * Hazel doesn't support fragmented packets.
-It used to, but I wasn't sure of it so I removed it and have never needed it since.
-Just stay under 1kb packets.

 ## Tips for using Hazel with Unity